anthonybo/iptv-epg-matcher/readme.md

-# IPTV EPG Matcher
+# IPTV Guru

 A powerful web application for matching IPTV channels with EPG (Electronic Program Guide) data, with live stream playback capability.

 ## Overview

-IPTV EPG Matcher allows you to:
+IPTV Guru allows you to:
 - Load IPTV channels from various sources (M3U files, URLs, or Xtream API)
 - Auto-match or manually match channels with EPG data
 - Watch live TV streams directly in your browser